dubiacc/website/articles/en/nfp/index.md

-NFP changes marriage's primary end from procreation to subjective "love" or "unity", makes marriage as a contract undefinable, replaces divine providence with human calculation and subtly promotes sin, ultimately destroying the family.
+NFP changes marriage's primary end from procreation to subjective 'love' or 'unity.'
+It renders the marriage contract undefinable, replaces divine providence with human calculation, subtly promotes sin, and ultimately destroys the family.

 # Is Natural Family Planning Catholic?